gmazoyer/looking-glass/docs/configuration.md

 ```php
 $config['routers']['router1']['type'] = 'juniper';
 ```
-The router type can be Juniper, Cisco, Quagga or BIRD.
+The router type can be Juniper, Cisco (IOS or IOS-XR), Quagga or BIRD.
 You can take a look at the specific documentation for your router.
-Possible values are:
+Possible values
+are:

   * juniper **or** junos
   * cisco **or** ios
+  * ios-xr **or** iosxr
   * bird
   * quagga **or** zebra